From the owner -

 for an OTDR to see?
 Our students can!

-highest loss.
+has the highest loss.
 Sometimes it is difficult to tell the difference between a .75dB and a 1.75dB connector.
-This process would avoid cutting off
+This process would

 Is your basic technician or even your experienced one capable of